ngxx-fus/VoidLinux-Note/readme.md

 ### BASH

-VoidLinux installation progress only has CLI.
-For comforatble you may use `bash` by type `bash` in shell.
+Void Linux installation only provides a command-line interface (CLI).
+For a more comfortable experience, you can use `Bash` by typing `bash` in the shell.

 ### Void-Installer